aarontrowbridge/qoc-experiments-proto/README.md

 # QubitControl.jl

-This package directly implements quantum optimal control problems using MathOptInterface.jl and Ipopt.jl as the nonlinear solver backend.
+This package direct collocation to solve quantum optimal control problems.
+It currently relies on MathOptInterface.jl, with Ipopt.jl as the nonlinear solver backend.

 ## Problem formulation